heinc1010/BAMixChecker/README.md

 ```
 samtools index /path/Tumor_01.bam
 ```
-BAMixChecker calls variants in GVCF file format which can be called for a a bam file with single sample ID.
+BAMixChecker calls variants in GVCF file formats.

-If input is multiple-sample BAM file, it needs to replace a read group with Picard AddOrReplaceReadGroups.
+Typically, there will be one bam file with single sample ID, but if the input is a multiple-sample BAM file, it needs to contain the read group informaiton, which can be added with the Picard AddOrReplaceReadGroups tool.
+(The tool instruction is described at https://software.broadinstitute.org/gatk/documentation/tooldocs/4.0.0.0/picard_sam_AddOrReplaceReadGroups.php)

 ```
 java -jar picard.jar AddOrReplaceReadGroups \
 I=RNA_T_01.bam \